Operation Walk-Throughs

 • valid “targets” for memory and vCPU

-Note: before a Task completes, calls to *.stat will show partial updates e.g. the power state may be Paused but none of the disks may have become plugged.
+Note: before a Task completes, calls to *.stat will show partial updates.
+E.g. the power state may be paused, but no disk may have been plugged.
 UI clients must choose whether they are happy displaying this in-between state or whether they wish to hide it and pretend the whole operation has happened transactionally.
-If a particular client wishes to perform side-effects in response to Xenopsd state changes – for example to clean up an external resource when a VIF becomes unplugged – then it must be very careful to avoid responding to these in-between states.
-Generally it is safest to passively report these values without driving things directly from them.
-Think of them as status lights on the front panel of a PC: fine to look at but it’s not a good idea to wire them up to actuators which actually do things.
+If a particular, when a client wishes to perform side-effects in response to xenopsd state changes (for example, to clean up an external resource when a VIF becomes unplugged), it must be very careful to avoid responding to these in-between states.
+Generally, it is safest to passively report these values without driving things directly from them.

 Note: the Xenopsd implementation guarantees that, if it is restarted at any point during the start operation, on restart the VM state shall be “fixed” by either (i) shutting down the VM; or (ii) ensuring the VM is intact and running.